JohnQHerman/SlippiStatsBot/README.md

 A convenient tool for retrieving and displaying player information and leaderboards from Slippi.gg directly in your Discord server.

-This bot utilizes Discord's slash command feature for command input and Puppeteer for data scraping from Slippi.gg.
+This bot utilizes Discord.js's slash command feature for command input and Puppeteer to scrape Slippi.gg.

 ![image](https://user-images.githubusercontent.com/95893344/221094789-cc47df3b-da51-48df-98db-2eeefd1fb34f.png)

-\_

 ## 🚀 Usage